QuickCommand/Resaise2025/README.md

 > The views and conclusions contained herein are those of the authors and do not necessarily reflect the official policies or endorsements of the U.S. Government.

 ---
+**HPC resources:** Computational resources for training/evaluation were provided in part by DoD-funded systems under award **W911NF-24-1-0265**.

+---